From 200, 000 to Zero - The journey to a polio-free India

 On 11 February 2014, Indian completed three full years without reporting any case of polio and celebrated a landmark achievement in public health – the victory over polio.
 The last case of polio to be reported in India was on 13 January 2011 when a two-year old girl got polio paralysis in Howrah district of West Bengal.
 Before the launch of the Global Polio Eradication Initiative, polio crippled an estimated 200,000 children in India each year.
 Many health experts predicted India would be the last country to eradicate polio.

-Putting all such forecasts to rest, in March 2014, India completed three years without a case of wild poliovirus and the WHO South East Asia Region, of which India is a part, was certified polio-free.
+Putting all such forecasts to rest, in March 2014, India completed six years without a case of wild poliovirus and the WHO South East Asia Region, of which India is a part, was certified polio-free.
 This is quite incredible, and certainly unprecedented progress for a country, which till as recent as 2009, accounted for 741 out of the 1604 cases worldwide.

 The journey from 200,000 to zero has been long, hard and arduous.
 The country overcame huge challenges, with a strong commitment that matched $2 billion allocation over the years to stop polio.
 Implementing innovative strategies, the programme reaches an incredible 99 per cent coverage in polio campaigns, ensuring every child, even in the remotest corner of the country is protected against polio.

 India’s progress is credited to the strong commitment and seamless partnership between the Government of India, WHO, Rotary International and UNICEF - the key polio implementing partners - as well as the US Centers for Disease Control and Prevention, CORE, the Bill & Melinda Gates Foundation, the US and Japanese government aid agencies, among others.